ziutek/simple_go_wiki/README.md

     $end
     </ul>

-This simple template prints the *New article* URL and the list of URLs to articles stored in the database.
+This simple template prints the *New article* link and the list of links to articles stored in the database.

-As you can see it uses a *for* statement to iterate over the *articles* list.
-For each item, it uses *art.Data[id]* variable to create relative URL, and *art.Data[title]* variable to print the title of the article. *id* and *title* are also variables.
+As you can see it uses a *for* statement to iterate over the *articles* list (slice).
+For each item, it uses *art.Data[id]* to create relative URL, and *art.Data[title]* to print the title of the article. *articles*, *id* and *title* are members of *ArticleList* struct (defined later in this tutorial).
 They will contain indexes to the appropriate item in *Data* slice. *art.Data* will contain the raw row fetched from the MySQL database.

 Lets create *show.kt* which will be template for rendering articles: